& Certified Mediator

 Hi, I’m Elizabeth!
-I’ve moved around quite a bit growing up, but Dog Town is home and I’m a grad of NLRHS!
-I’m in Conway with plans in the near future to relocate my husband and two cats—Lilith and Stevie—back to NLR.
+I’ve moved around quite a bit growing up, but Dog Town is home and I’m a graduate of NLRHS.
+When I first started here I commuted from Conway, but in the Spring of 2022, my husband and I bought a home in Indian Hills and moved our two cats — Lilith and Stevie — back to NLR.

 My Theatre degree is from UCA, which doesn’t leave a lot of employment options in Central Arkansas.
 I began working at a local manufacturing company in Conway as a Shipping and Logistics Coordinator after graduating and that led me to law school!